Russo-Turkish wars: Collapse of Russian and Ottoman empires (1914–1923)

-The area of Russian occupation of northeast Turkey and the Caucasus (Western Armenia) in summer 1916.
+The area of Russian occupation of northeast Turkey and the Caucasus (Western Armenia).

 During the early months of World War I, Kars was a key military objective for the Ottoman army.
 Enver Pasha who pushed the Ottoman Empire into World War I, needed a victory against the Russians to defend his position.
 He collected an army on the eastern border.
 The army was badly defeated under Enver's command at the Battle of Sarikamish January 2, 1915, against Nikolai Yudenich.
 This defeat was more due to the winter weather and bad planning, given the fact that Russians were actually preparing to evacuate Kars.
 With the loss of the eastern army, Ottoman defenses crumbled with further small battles and the Russian army succeeded in advancing as far west as Erzincan.
 The Ottoman army suffered the next heavy defeat in the Battle of Erzurum in 1916, after which the Russian army captured the whole of Western Armenia.
 After the 1916 campaign, the front remained stable until the Russian Revolution.

 The collapse of the Russian army after the 1917 revolution left only thinly spread Armenian units to resist the inevitable Ottoman counter-attack.
 The newly declared First Republic of Armenia took over Kars in April 1918.
 That same year in March, the Baku Commune was established in the Azerbaijan Democratic Republic.
 The commune later became the Centrocaspian Dictatorship, in turn conquered by the Ottoman Islamic Army of the Caucasus, then shortly by the Triple Entente and finally the Bolsheviks.
 Defeat on other fronts caused the Ottoman Empire to surrender and withdraw forces.
 Both the Armenian and Azerbaijani Republics ended up being part of the Soviet Union in 1920.
 The Soviet-Turkish border was established under the Treaty of Moscow (1921).